wicked-rainman/Rpi-Micro-Dot-pHAT/README.md

 # Rpi-Micro-Dot-pHAT
-Example code for driving the Pimoroni Micro Dot pHAT
+Example code for driving the Pimoroni Micro Dot pHAT in c.